27 Flattering Portrait Poses for Photographers & Models

 1. The 45-degree rule

 Alternatively, you can have the body facing forward and the head turned 45-degrees.
-This is one of the most classic poses in portrait photography.
+This is one of the most classic head and shoulder portrait poses in photography.

 2. Put the weight on the back foot